-Specifically, seven scenarios have been proposed (in addition to the central one), only for the national level, varying the hypotheses of fertility and migratory balance, as well as through a combination of both:
+Specifically, seven scenarios have been proposed (in addition to the central one), only for the national level, varying the hypotheses of fertility and migratory balance, as well as through a combination of both.
+Since it is considered the most stable phenomenon over time, making variations regarding mortality is not thought necessary.